DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ### Teacher training advisers

-A teacher training adviser can help you if you're a final year undergraduate student or if you already have a degree.
-They can help you to:
+A <a href="/teacher-training-advisers">teacher training adviser</a> can help you if you're a final year undergraduate student or if you already have a degree.
+They can help you:

 - understand more about teacher training courses
 - find funding and support available to you